muffinmad/anakin-language-server/README.md

 Configuration options must be passed under `anakinls` key in `workspace/didChangeConfiguration` notification.

 Available options:
 - `pyflakes_errors` - Diagnostic severity will be set to `Error` if Pyflakes message class name is in this list.
 See [Pyflakes messages](https://github.com/PyCQA/pyflakes/blob/master/pyflakes/messages.py).
-Default: `['UndefinedName`]`.
+Default: `['UndefinedName']`.

 ## Example